Afghanistan Projects

 Photo by Kathleen Rafiq

-The Foundation currently relies on an indigenous non-government organization, the Welfare Association for Development of Afghanistan (WADAN), to provide critical advice and oversee its work.
+The Foundation relied for years on an indigenous non-government organization, the Welfare Association for Development of Afghanistan (WADAN), to provide critical advice and oversee its work.
 To learn more about WADAN, please use the link below:

 Welfare Association for Development of Afghanistan